preston/hsp-marketplace-server/README.md

     brew install postgresql

-Create a "hsp-marketplace-server" Postgres user using the dev/test credentials in config/database.yml, and assigned them full rights to manage schemas.
+Create a "marketplace-server" Postgres user using the dev/test credentials in config/database.yml, and assigned them full rights to manage schemas.
 As with most Ruby projects, use [RVM](https://rvm.io) to manage your local Ruby versions.
 [Install RVM](https://rvm.io) and:

 	rvm install 2.4.1
 	rvm use 2.4.1